X Factor (Italian TV series): Twelfth season (2018)

 The twelfth season of X Factor started on 6 September 2018.
 It was broadcast live by Sky Uno HD, and a recorded version was broadcast on free digital channel TV8.
 The final episode of the season, aired on both Sky Uno HD and TV8, was won by Anastasio.
 This marked Mara Maionchi's second victory in a row.

 This season also featured Asia Argento as a judge before she was fired after being accused of sexual misconduct by actor Jimmy Bennett.

 Thirteenth season (2019)

 The thirteenth season of X Factor started on 12 September 2019.
 It was broadcast live by Sky Uno HD, and a recorded version was broadcast on free digital channel TV8.

 Fourteenth season (2020)

 The fourteenth season of X Factor started on 17 September 2020.
 It was broadcast live by Sky Uno HD and a recorded version was broadcast on free digital channel TV8.
 The final episode of the season, aired on both Sky Uno HD and TV8, was won by Casadilego.
 This marked Hell Raton's first victory.

 Fifteenth season (2021)

 The fifteenth season of X Factor started on 16 September 2021 and concluded on 9 December with Baltimora being the winner, marking the second and final victory for Hell Raton.

 Sixteenth season (2022)

-The sixteenth season of X Factor started on 15 September 2022.
+The sixteenth season of X Factor started on 15 September 2022 and concluded on 8 December with Santi Francesi winning, marking the only victory for Rkomi.

+Seventeenth season (2023)

+The seventeenth season of X Factor started on 14 September 2023, and concluded on 7 December with Sarafine winning, marking the second win for Fedez.

+Following the fourth live show, Morgan would be fired as judge following inappropriate behavior towards production and fellow judges.
+This would mark the second time in the show's history of a judge being fired mid-season.

+Eighteenth season (2024)

+The eighteenth season of X Factor started on 12 September 2024, and concluded on 5 December with Mimì Caruso winning, marking the first win for Manuel Agnelli.

+This season, mentor Achille Lauro became the first judge in the history of the show to bring three acts to the final.